Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

 We demonstrate the uniform convergence of the conditional CDF of $\hat{Y}(\bx^*)$ given $\bx^*$ as stated in Theorem~\ref{thm:weakconvergence_b}: $\sup_y |F_{\hat{Y}}(y|\bx^*)-F_Y(y|\bx^*)| \to 0$ as $n\to\infty$.
 This supremum defines the KS distance between distributions.
 Since $F_{\hat{Y}}(y|\bx^*)$ lacks an explicit expression, we approximate it using the empirical distribution of a large generated sample.

 For each training dataset of size $n$, we train QRGMM with $m=\sqrt{n}$ and generate $K=10^5$ samples using the trained metamodel $\hat{Y}(\bx^*)$.
-We then calculate the KS statistic ($D_n$) with respect to the empirical distribution of this sample and the true distribution of $Y(\bx^*)$.
-We repeat this process 100 times for each value of $n=m^2$ with $m=20, 30, \ldots, 160$ and compute $\bar{D}_n$, the average KS statistic across replications.
+The KS statistic ($D_n$) is then computed between the sample's empirical distribution and the true distribution of $Y(\bx^*)$.
+We repeat this process 100 times for each $n=m^2$ with $m=20, 30, \ldots, 160$ and compute $\bar{D}_n$, the average KS statistic across replications.

 Figure~\ref{fig:logdvslogn_scenario12} displays the relationship between $\bar{D}_n$ and $n$.
-For Test Problem~1 with $\bx^*=(1,7,2)$, $\bar{D}_n$ converges to zero, confirming QRGMM's convergence in distribution to the conditional distribution $Y$ given $\bx^*$.
-However, for Test Problem~2 with $\bx^*=(1,7,2)$, $\bar{D}_n$ converges to a positive value due to model misspecification from polynomial approximation when Assumption~\ref{ass:cons1} does not hold.
-CWGAN shows no convergence in parallel tests, with results detailed in Section~\ref{sec:conv_test_CWGAM} of the e-companion.
+For Test Problem~1 with $\bx^*=(1,6,1,2)$, $\bar{D}_n$ converges to zero, confirming QRGMM's convergence in distribution to the conditional distribution of $Y$ given $\bx^*$.
+And the slope in the log--log plot is close to the $n^{-1/2}$ rate value discussed in Section~\ref{m_choice_rate}, with an $R^2$ close to one.
+In contrast, for Test Problem~2 with $\bx^*=(1,7,2)$, where Assumption~\ref{ass:cons1} is not satisfied, $\bar{D}_n$ converges to a positive value and the log--log slope deviates from this rate due to model misspecification induced by the polynomial approximation when Assumption~\ref{ass:cons1} does not hold.
+By varying the training sample size $n$, this experiment also illustrates how the method’s finite-sample performance depends on $n$.
+Notably, we observe that in both test problems, the model achieves satisfactory performance once the sample size exceeds $n=2500$, demonstrating that the method is data-efficient and performs well in practice even with moderate sample sizes.